viiiviii538/nwcd_c/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Continuous Integration

+This repository includes a GitHub Actions workflow located at `.github/workflows/analyze.yml`.
+The workflow installs the Flutter SDK and runs `flutter analyze` on each push or pull request.
+It also runs `flake8` on the Python files under `scripts/`.